ouspg/SOP-Robot/README.md

 **Note: wrist joint seems to overload very easily**

-> Reason for this detected during inspection of the mechanical assembly.
-The hand is installed wrong way to wrist.
+- Reason for this detected during inspection of the mechanical assembly.
+The hand is installed wrong way to the wrist.

 **Note: servo angle limits are not configured**